MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 You don't have the appropriate permissions.
 Be sure to sign in with an Azure account that's assigned at least the Contributor role within the subscription or a resource group within the subscription.

 A subscription exists, but it isn't associated with your directory yet.
-You can [associate an existing subscription to your tenant](https://learn.microsoft.com/en-us/entra/fundamentals/how-subscriptions-associated-directory) and then repeat the steps for linking it to your tenant.
+You can [associate an existing subscription to your tenant](/entra/fundamentals/how-subscriptions-associated-directory) and then repeat the steps for linking it to your tenant.

 No subscription exists.
 In the Link a subscription pane, you can create a subscription by selecting the link if you don't already have a subscription you may create one here.
-After you create a new subscription, you'll need to [create a resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal]) in the new subscription, and then repeat the steps for linking it to your tenant.
+After you create a new subscription, you'll need to [create a resource group](azure/azure-resource-manager/management/manage-resource-groups-portal]) in the new subscription, and then repeat the steps for linking it to your tenant.

 ### How much does Face Check cost?
-This article does not contain pricing details.
+This article doesn't contain pricing details.
 For the latest information about usage billing and pricing, see [Microsoft Entra pricing](https://www.microsoft.com/security/business/identity-access-management/azure-ad-pricing).

 ### Are you iBeta Level 2 conformant?